 This pertains to a Verified Opposition filed on 20 June 2008 by herein opposer, E.I.
 Du Pont De Nemours and Company, a corporation duly organized and existing under the laws of Delaware, U.S.A. with principal office at 1007 Market St., Wilmington, Delaware U.S.A.
-19898, against the application filed on 26 October 2007 bearing Serial No. 4-2007-011975 for the registration of the trademark "ANGIZAAR" used for goods in Class 05 namely, pharmaceutical product used for management hypertension and must have a role in patients who are unable to tolerate ace inhibitors; it has also been tried in heart failure and in myocardial infraction, which application was published in the Intellectual Property Office Official Gazette, officially released for circulation on 22 February 2008.
+19898. against the application filed on 08 June 2007 bearing Serial No. 4-2007-005885 for the registration of the trademark "ANGIZAAR-H" used for goods in Class 05 namely, pharmaceutical product used for the treatment of hypertension, which application was published in the Intellectual Property Office Official Gazette, officially released for circulation on 22 February 2008.